 In the Big Ten, Ryan Day seems oh-so-close to getting a ring like Meyer did, so right now we're ready to write off Penn State, Wisconsin and the ilk.
 Some former national powers, such as Miami, Tennessee and Nebraska, have seen better days and don't seem to be in the mix any longer.
 Honestly, as long as Matt Campbell is at Iowa State we like its chances more than a lot of programs.

 Maybe James Franklin will get it done with the Nittany Lions or even Mel Tucker at Michigan State.
 Hell, Lake Kiffin could bring Ole Miss to the national championship, but first he needs to keep them from sliding down the rankings.
 Perhaps P.J.
 Fleck will leave Minnesota for a team that can contend for a title.
 Hey, maybe voters will stop being prejudiced against Group of Five teams and give Luke Fickell and Cincinnati a shot.
 OK, so maybe there are better odds of Kentucky becoming a football school than that happening, but someday another coach is going to join these five as title winners.
-We can’t wait to find out who it is.
+We can't wait to find out who it is.

 This post was originally published on May 29, 2019 before updating.